simgrid/simgrid/docs/source/app_smpi.rst

 Some constructs and features are still missing, but we can probably add them on demand.
 If you already used MPI before, SMPI should sound very familiar to you: Use smpicc instead of mpicc, and smpirun instead of mpirun.
-The main difference is that smpirun takes a :ref:`virtual platform <platform>` as an extra parameter.
+The main difference is that smpirun takes a :ref:`simulated platform <platform>` as an extra parameter.

 For **further scalability**, you may modify your code to speed up your